As L.A. Ramps up Efforts to Get People off the Streets, a Young Man Struggles to Stay Housed

 When he was first released from jail, he had been set up with part-time housing and mental health services through the North County Regional Center – a nonprofit contracted by the county to provide or coordinate services and supports for individuals with developmental disabilities (including the learning disabilities he has).
 But the center was located in Lancaster, far from everything he knew and everywhere he wanted or needed to be.
 After a few years of shuttling back and forth between South Central and Antelope Valley, he had had enough of long train rides.
 He trained to become a security guard and moved in with his girlfriend in South Central.

 Without regular access to services, however, many of the unresolved emotional issues from his childhood resurfaced as his relationship progressed.
-The tensions were always exacerbated by the fact that he had nowhere else to go.
-His mother’s place was out of the question.
-Friends and extended family had their own struggles and couldn’t take him in.
+The tensions were always exacerbated by the fact that he had no one to turn to for guidance and nowhere else to go.
+His mother’s place was out of the question – her addictions and mental health issues made it impossible for him to be there more than an hour or two.
+Friends and extended family had their own struggles or were in their own unstable living situations and couldn’t take him in.
 Area motels were too costly and shelters, too terrifying.
 And while a nearby laundromat had been a handy place to doze in an emergency, it was hardly a long-term solution.

 Being 5150-ed – detained by the LAPD, given a psychiatric evaluation, and involuntarily held at a medical facility for up to 72 hours – sometimes crossed his mind as an option.
 But given that he could risk losing his job if he was held over for more than a night, it wasn’t a practical solution, either.